Smoothflo AG88/12 12VDC to 240VAC 175W Inverter.

 The Circuit.

-There is nothing out of the ordinary in this design, except perhaps that the buffer capacitor is connected after the transformer tapping switch.
-This means the reflected buffer capacitance depends on the switch setting.
-It's an unusual arrangement, but given that the buffer is higher than necessary, does not present any practical problems.
+There is nothing out of the ordinary in this design, except perhaps that the timing capacitor is connected after the transformer tapping switch.
+This means the reflected capacitance depends on the switch setting.
+It's an unusual arrangement, but given that the capacitance is higher than necessary, does not present any practical problems.
 If anything, the current consumption is reduced on the lower tappings.

 It is true that if the switch is adjusted with the inverter running that in between positions there would be no buffer capacitance.